ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 nature, the grace is calculated by the order specific act row of the grace chart.
 Your order's forbidden act is quenching a flame before sunrise or allowing a hearth to die out.

+### Order Feature: Lightbringer (3rd Level)
+You learn the light cantrip and may cast it without expending any grace.

 ### Channel Divinity: Sun's Blessing (Level 5)
 As an action on your turn you illuminate a 1 mile radius sphere around you as if